-I will usually take any opportunity to hike and at least three times a week I can be found walking up my local mountain by 5:00am, regardless of the time of the year or the temperatures.
+I will usually take any opportunity to hike and at least three times a week I can be found walking up my local mountain, though bushland, by 5:00am, regardless of the time of the year or the temperatures.
 I just find that it really allows me to focus my thoughts and as I have been doing this for a number of years I don’t worry about every little noise, which is usually the local kangaroo population moving around just off the track.
 If I’m really lucky these early morning walks will coincide with very clear sky’s and a full moon that is either, or almost directly overhead as this gives me the opportunity to turn my headlamp and walk in the natural light creating an almost eery landscape.
 Over the last three years I usually find that I hit that sweet spot at least twice a year when everything aligns:

 Sure enough there are hundreds of options available through the app stores.
 After spending a bit of time looking though a number of options I finally decided on the Moon Plus Phone App.
 This app is an Australian app designed by a New Zealander and provides up to date information from your location rather than the closet city.
 For grand total of $0 dollars this app will: